Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 ./KMCG [parameters] <KMC file prefix of raw data> <KMC file prefix of assembly> <Reference genome.fa> <output>

-example: ./KMCG -xstep10 -ystep1 -p10  /public/ojsys/management/lijt/kmer/new/CHM13pb  /public/ojsys/management/lijt/kmer/humanT2T/CHM13v2woY  /public/ojsys/management/lijt/kmer/humanT2T/CHM13v2woY.fa  /public/ojsys/management/lijt/kmer/results/CHM13pb.CHM13v2woY.p10x10y1.kmcg
+example: ./KMCG -x 10 -y 1 -p 10  /public/ojsys/management/lijt/kmer/new/CHM13pb  /public/ojsys/management/lijt/kmer/humanT2T/CHM13v2woY  /public/ojsys/management/lijt/kmer/humanT2T/CHM13v2woY.fa  -o /public/ojsys/management/lijt/kmer/results/CHM13pb.CHM13v2woY.p10x10y1

+-k int	K-mer length, default is 31.
+Ki and M50 values are dependent on K-mer length.
-  -xstep (int)	Step length of raw WGS multiplicity, recommend value is the predicted read depth*0.25*(readlength - K-mer-length)/readlength, a lower value can increase the resolution at sequences with lower copy numbers, but reduce the visual range,default value 10.
+-x int	Step length of raw WGS multiplicity, recommend value is the predicted read depth*0.25*(readlength - K-mer-length)/readlength, a lower value can increase the resolution at sequences with lower copy numbers, but reduce the visual range.
-  -ystep	(int)	Step length for K-mer multiplicity of the assembly, default value 1.
+-y	int	Step length for K-mer multiplicity of the assembly, default value 1.
+-o	str	File name for the output
+-h	str	haploid chromosomes, if multiple, separate by commas -c	-	output additional statistics for GC content
-  -t	(int)	for analysis of small genomes, or scaffolds, this parameter gives smaller slice of genome location, the unit is Kb.
+-t	int	for analysis of small genomes, or scaffolds, this parameter gives smaller slice of genome location, the unit is Kb.
 Default value 1000, i.e. 1Mb per block.
-  -p (int) Sampling rate,-p10 means choose one for every 10 kmers,default value 10.
-  -scr Specify a segment and see the area it affects on the KMCG map.
-If the segment you want to see is chromosome 6 from 5M to 6M,example：-scrcchromosome6:5.0-6.0
+-p	int	Only calculate 1/P of the total Kmer.
+Can accelerate the code.
+-s	file	Generate statistics of selected regions of assembly. both .fa or KMC files are accepted.
+-@	int	thread of running
+-h	int	Height of output array.
+At the moment not supported by the viewer.
+-w	int	Width of output array.
+At the moment not supported by the viewer.

 ```

 ## KMCG Viewer Usage